 Pointing is the term given to the “finish” that sits between the bricks or stone used to build your home.
 This process is crucial in pointing in construction.

 Depending on the age of the building, the mortar used to deposit the stone or brick will be made of lime or, more recently, cement.

+What is pointing?
 Pointing incorrectly causes irreparable damage to older buildings.
 It is essential to understand what mortar joints really do for the fabric of the home.

 The joints are effectively reduced in size by inserting small stones and ‘cut’ pieces of stone.
 While acting as a bed, the mortar must also perform other functions:

 In the context of pointing in civil engineering, it must prevent water from penetrating through the joints due to its physical presence almost like a masonry ‘sponge’ but it must allow the wall to breathe and drain, porosity being a key factor when choosing a mortar to refer to.

 It must be flexible to allow movement/settlement of the structure due to thermal responses and settlement within the structure.
 Many former large buildings are not designed with today’s modern expansion/contraction joints.

 The strength of the mortar should always be less than that of the surrounding stones and should be considered as a sacrificial element of the wall and seen as a maintenance item that needs to be replaced, possibly every century.

 The condition of the stone walls cannot be seen in isolation, and replacing any walls will not cure water ingress problems caused by other construction failures, such as gutters, roofs, and lead.
 They must be in good condition to maintain the useful life of the wall elements.

 The walls need to breathe – and, if the indicator does not allow it, the wall will quickly deteriorate.
 Mortar joints are the lungs of a wall – they allow water inside the structure to enter and exit freely.